 Once the endpoints have used compression in the IKE_SA_INIT exchange, they may continue to use it in subsequent exchanges.
-However compression is used differently in this exchanges.
-Messages of every IKEv2 exchange apart from the initial exchange are protected by an Encrypted payload.
-With compression the algorithms for forming and processing of an Encrypted payload are modified as follows.
+However compression is used differently in these exchanges.
+Messages of every IKEv2 exchange except for the initial exchange are protected by an Encrypted payload.
+With compression the rules for forming and processing of an Encrypted payload are modified as follows.

 The content of an Encrypted payload is compressed before it is encrypted and authenticated.
-The Next Payload field in an Encrypted payload usually indicates the payload type of the first payload inside an Encrypted payload.
-If compression is used then the Next Payload field in the Encrypted payload MUST be set to XXX (TBA by IANA) - the value for the payload type of a Compressed payload.
+According to the IKEv2 specification the Next Payload field in an Encrypted payload indicates the payload type of the first payload inside the Encrypted payload.
+If case of using compression, the Next Payload field in the Encrypted payload MUST be set to XXX (TBA by IANA) - the value for the payload type of a Compressed payload.
 However, the Compressed payload itself MUST NOT appear inside the Encrypted payload, only its payload type is used to indicate that the content of the Encrypted payload was compressed before encryption.

-Since in this case the Next Payload field in an Encrypted payload no longer indicates a type of the first inner payload, this information is moved to the Next Payload field of the last inner payload (which must be zero in IKEv2).
+Since in this case the Next Payload field in an Encrypted payload no longer indicates a type of the first inner payload, this information is moved to the Next Payload field of the last inner payload (which is set zero in the IKEv2 specification).
 This modification is done before the payloads are compresed.

 Uncompressed: SK(Next=P1) {P1(Next=P2), P2(Next=P3), ...
 Pn(Next=0)} Compressed: SK(Next=C) {P1(Next=P2), P2(Next=P3), ...
-Pn(Next=P1)}
+Pn(Next=P1)} always knows whether the current payload is the last or not.